-Mornings are not the most fun time at my house.
-My kids hate getting up for school, I tend to turn into a big grouch the fifth time I have to urge someone to get out of bed, and my dog is usually circling me wanting to be walked.
+Mornings are not the most fun time at my house in the fall.
+The mornings are darker, my dogs are circling me wanting to be walked, and the kids have a harder time getting up for school at the start of a new year.
+I hate to admidt it, but I tend to turn into a big grouch the fifth time I have to urge someone to get out of bed.

 This may sound like a recipe for a baking disaster, but fear not!

-- Toasting and grinding the oats results in a tender muffin with a slightly nutty favor.
+- Toasting and grinding the oats results in a fluffy muffin with a slightly nutty flavor.

-- The pumpkin adds the right amount of moisture and pumpkin taste.
+- Canned pumpkin adds the right amount of moisture and pumpkin taste.

-- The maple syrup provide just enough natural sweetness to tempt your taste buds.
+- Real maple syrup give the muffins just enough natural sweetness to tempt your sweet tooth.

-- A variety of pumpkin spice flavors make your taste buds sing.
+- Pumpkin spice makes your taste buds sing.

-My family likes healthy pumpkin muffins more than unhealthy pumpkin bread… that’s a HUGE win in my book!
+My family likes these healthy pumpkin muffins more than unhealthy pumpkin muffins or pumpkin bread… that's a HUGE win in my book!

 I hope you try this easy muffin recipe and see how simple and delicious eating healthier can be.
-(Tip: Check out No Flour, Sugar Free, Oil Free Healthy Oatmeal Muffins Recipe they are a delicious healthy breakfast.)
+(Tip: Check out my original Healthy Oatmeal Muffins Recipe made with bananas instead of pumpkin.
+They are a healthy breakfast option you can customize! )

-- 3/4 cup old fashioned oats toasted, 2 Tbsp reserved for muffin tops, toasted
+- 3/4 cup old fashioned oats (toasted, 2 Tbsp reserved for muffin tops) * 2.8 ounces

 - 1/3 cup honey

-- 3/4 cup canned coconut milk or dairy milk full fat, skim or 1 %, 1/4 cup extra if needed
+- 3/4 cup canned coconut milk or dairy milk (full fat, skim or 1 %,)

 - 1 Tbsp real maple syrup